caesiumstudio/audiowise-app/README.md

 Whether commuting, traveling, or driving to work, you can always listen to your favorite YouTube videos, podcasts, and audiobooks from exactly the point where you left off.

+**Your own YouTube to mp3 converter free**

+Audiowise is your own YouTube to mp3 or mp4 convert.
+You can download any YouTube video as audio and convert them to Mp3 or Mp4 format and listen to them offline.

+**Download Youtube to mp3 or Youtube to mp4 audios**

+With Audiowise desktop application you can download audiobooks and convert them from Youtube to mp3 or mp4 format.
+Then you can just add them to Audiowise mobile app and listen to them offline.

+**Listen to free audio books**

+With Audiowise you can download audiobooks from YouTube and listen to the free audiobooks online and offline.
+If you already have some audiobooks in mp3 or wav format, you can add them to Audiowise and listen to the free audiobooks.

 **Practice language listening skills**

 Learning a new language and want to improve your listening skills?
 Then listen to all your audio language lessons with this app.